 💾 Internet Archive — Proven but pressured

 Owner: Brewster Kahle.
 US non-profit.
 Cost: Free.
 Unlimited.
-Gives you: Permanent URL.
+Gives you: Stable public URL.
 Full-text search.
 Track record: Founded 1996.
 70+ petabytes.
 30 years.

 Honest risk: legal pressure from publishers.
 Donation-dependent.